eyereasoner/Notation3-By-Example/examples/sharcs/README.md

 ex:MyTestProvider ex:contract ex:ABCContract.
 ex:MyTestProvider ex:action ex:AllowService.
 ```

+The output of both reasoning steps are also written in file files:

+- `data_provider_session.step1.ttl`
+- `data_provider_session.step2.ttl`

 We can invalide this process by, for instance, commenting out the access grant in `grant/client1.ttl` and run the `data_provider_session.sh` again: